kubernetes/website/content/en/docs/contribute/style/hugo-shortcodes/index.md

 To generate a version string for inclusion in the documentation, you can choose from several version shortcodes.
-Each version shortcode displays a version string derived from the value of a version parameter found in the site configuration file, `config.toml`.
+Each version shortcode displays a version string derived from the value of a version parameter found in the site configuration file, `hugo.toml`.
 The two most commonly used version parameters are `latest` and `version`.

 ### `{{</* param "version" */>}}`